This document lists several tips that you can use to make your cPanel & WHM server more secure.

 find / -nouser -o -nogroup >> no_owner.txt— Check the

 no_ownerfile for all files that do not have a user or group associated with them.
 A specific user or group should own all files, to restrict access to them.

-There are many readily-available utilities to monitor your system and to detect rootkits, backdoors, or other vulnerabilities.
+Third-party software companies offer readily-available utilities to monitor your system and to detect rootkits, backdoors, or other vulnerabilities.

 For example, you could install one of the following commonly-available utilities:

 - Tripwire – Monitors checksums of files and reports changes.